SJSU272Lab/ELKPlot/README.md

 from that folder.
 This command will automatically fetch required images and run docker containers.

-from that directory, which will start listening on localhost:3000/elk_dashboard.
+Now your app will start listening on localhost:3000/elk_dashboard.

 Now check the browser.
 Username and pwd is "admin" and "admin".